utrains/utrains_shell_script/README.md

 ## Tests

-Scripts are basically needed to remove the need of again and again typing the commands which you use frequently or basically automating tasks.
-But, what if the script you wrote needs to execute differently under different circumstances?
-You can make the decisions using tests.
+When your script needs to run differently under various conditions, you can use tests to make decisions.

 ### Syntax for tests